NautilusTrader

 Value Types

 NautilusTrader provides specialized value types for representing core trading concepts: Price, Quantity, and Money.
-These types use fixed-point arithmetic internally to ensure highly performant and deterministic calculations across different platforms and environments.
+These types use fixed-point arithmetic internally for performant, deterministic calculations across different platforms and environments.

 Overview